 Alaska Katmai Workshop

 Join wilderness photographer, Chad Dutson, on an all-inclusive backcountry lodge adventure in Alaska, limited to only 5 participants.
-This 7-day workshop begins and ends in Anchorage, Alaska, or a 6-day workshop that begins and ends in Iliamna, Alaska.
-Lodging, meals, and backcountry transportation is included.
+There are two options: a 7-day workshop that begins and ends in Anchorage, Alaska, or a 6-day workshop that begins and ends in Iliamna, Alaska.
+Lodging, meals, and backcountry floatplane transportation is included.
 This is a wildlife-focus workshop, primarily bears, with some limited landscape opportunities.

 For the beginner or professional, photographing alongside an Alaska-based wilderness photographer provides you an advantage over every other workshop.

 Whether Alaska is on your bucket list or you are planning a return trip, this opportunity is incredibly unique and fun!